igrigorik/videospeed/docs/speed-arbitration.md

 Attribution does not prove a same-player click selected a speed.
 The classifier still treats a single click to exactly `1.0x` as autonomous, while a click sequence, recognized speed key, or documented site signature supplies stronger evidence.

+Per-site signature activation is declared by site handlers (`BaseSiteHandler.getClassifierRules()`), never by hostname tables in core: the classifier owns what each rule flag means, the handler declares which flags its `matches()` hosts activate, and every activation must cite its motivating issue.
+Adding a site signature therefore touches one handler file, alongside that site's positioning and gesture-resolution logic.

 ## Formal model and TLC

 [`specs/SpeedArbiter.tla`](../specs/SpeedArbiter.tla) models two videos (`A`, `B`), two symbolic speeds, a one-fight local budget, independent session authority and persisted storage, both `rememberSpeed` settings, local phase/budget/pending state, temporary native overrides, native adoption, local surrender/re-arm, lifecycle locality, and release.
 This includes the site-rule shape where in-memory authority differs from stored speed.
 The wrapper fixes TLC's fingerprint polynomial, so the bounded model's reported state count is reproducible for a given TLC version and configuration.